 17. Proofread Every Post

 Often our thoughts are much faster than our fingers putting them into letters.
-Also what seemed a logic argument may not be so logic when reading it again.
+Also what seemed a logical argument may not be so logic when reading it again.

 Make sure you re-read all your posts before you hit the publish button.
 Also, those little typos are easily overlooked, some form of proofreading and spell-checking can greatly improve your content.